 As farmers, we continually work in an atmosphere of change.
 Weather, markets, financial, animal care, crop health, mechanical, etc. While many farmers will tell you they love the lifestyle of farming, we are also a business.
 We have bills to pay and food to put on our table.
 Our challenges are many.
 Mother Nature likes to assert herself in the most abrupt ways.
 And while you think markets have some sort of logical discipline, you find out quickly that what makes sense one day is the opposite the next.

 Working with animals and crops presents its own challenges as we work to keep them healthy.
 And just when you think things are going well, something always breaks down.
-And there are days when all of these happen in a single day and we are exhausted trying to hold it together the best we can.
+And there are days when all of these happen in a single day and we are exhausted trying to hold it together.

-Because of the wave of new awareness in mental health and especially rural mental health, I chose to take an 8-hour course in First Aid Mental Health through our local Human Services.
+Because of the wave of new awareness in mental health and especially rural mental health, I took an 8-hour course in First Aid Mental Health through our local Human Services.
 Check out the Mental Health First Aid for more information.

 1) Is there someone who is not acting like they normally do?
-Is there someone who has become withdrawn or their physical appearance is different than before?
+Is there someone who has become withdrawn or their physical appearance is different?
 Has there been a change in normal activity?
 Do they have a lack of interest in activities they have enjoyed prior?
 Are they having more farm accidents?
 Has the appearance of their farm place changed?

 2) Talk to your neighbors and friends.
 Stay in touch.
 Ask if they need anything and if something seems awry, ask if they are okay.

-7) Acknowledge what they are going through.
+6) Acknowledge what they are going through.
 There is no lack of struggles on the farm.
-Really hear what they are saying and acknowledge, “I know it’s tough, is there any way I can help you?”
+Really hear what they are saying and acknowledge, “I know it’s tough.
+Is there any way I can help you?”

 Now let’s talk more about Suicide.
 It’s important that we address suicide.